-Jennifer Moss, MA, MFT
+Jen Moss, MA, MFT

-Has been a Nationally Recognized Trainer/ Consultant for the Nurturing Parenting® Programs for over 19 years.
+Author, Speaker & Nationally Recognized Trainer/ Consultant for the Nurturing Parenting® Programs for over 18 years.
 She has facilitated the Nurturing Parenting® Programs for all ages in both group- and home-based settings.
-Her training includes the Core Facilitator Training as well as Parents & Children with Special Needs and Health Challenges, Adolescent Specific, LGBTQ, Families in Substance Abuse Treatment and Recovery as well as Assessments and Documentation and other "Refresher" Trainings.
+Her training includes the core Facilitator Training as well as Parents & Children with Special Needs and Health Challenges, Families in Substance Abuse Treatment and Recovery and Assessments and other "Refresher" Trainings.